Language-based Audio Moment Retrieval: Dataset for Audio Moment Retrieval

 \subsection{Clotho-Moment}

 We propose Clotho-Moment, a large-scale simulated AMR dataset.
 The dataset is generated based on the simulation by leveraging existing audio-text data, which does not require additional annotation.
-We generated this dataset from two datasets, Clotho~\cite{drossos2020clotho} and WalkingTour~\cite{venkataramanan2023imagenet}. \textbf{Clotho} consists of various manually annotated 15 to 30-second audio clip data collected on Freesound.
+Clotho-Moment is generated from two datasets, Clotho~\cite{drossos2020clotho} and Walking Tours~\cite{venkataramanan2023imagenet}.
+These datasets are selected because Clotho samples contain specific scenes that we assume to be the target of AMR, and most parts of Walking Tours samples do not. \textbf{Clotho} consists of various manually annotated 15 to 30-second audio clip data collected on Freesound.
 Each audio sample has five captions comprising 8 to 20 words.
-This dataset has development, validation, and evaluation splits and each split contains 3839, 1045, and 1045 audio samples. \textbf{Walking Tour} contains ten videos over an hour long recorded in various cities.
+This dataset has development, validation, and evaluation splits and each split contains 3839, 1045, and 1045 audio samples. \textbf{Walking Tours} contains ten videos over an hour long recorded in various cities.
 We use only the audio in the video.
 Following Clotho, we split this dataset into development, validation, and evaluation splits in a 7:1:2 ratio.

 \textbf{Clotho-Moment} simulates long recorded audio in the city including some scenes contained in Clotho.
-As shown on the left side of Figure~\ref{fig:model_arch}, this dataset is generated with Clotho and Walking tour audio samples as foreground and background, respectively.
+As shown on the left side of Figure~\ref{fig:model_arch}, this dataset is generated with Clotho and Walking Tours audio samples as foreground and background, respectively.
 Figure~\ref{fig:model_arch}.
-Inspired by the simulation method proposed for the speaker diarization~\cite{fujita2019end}, the audio and pairs of text query and moments are generated by overlaying Clotho samples on Walking Tour samples at randomly sampled intervals as shown in Algorithm 1.
+Inspired by the simulation method proposed for the speaker diarization~\cite{fujita2019end}, the audio and pairs of text query and moments are generated by overlaying Clotho samples on Walking Tours samples at randomly sampled intervals as shown in Algorithm 1.
 Note that our method can only generate a single audio moment per query and each scene is not overlapped.